These photos were taken by my father, Dr. John M. Cunningham

 2. Weather reports for a particular day are often found in these newspapers.
 This helps keep our scene’s weather accurate if we’re writing about a specific day in history.

-3. Advertisements in these old papers are great!
+3. Advertisements are great!
 Not only do they tell us which businesses were around in the era we’ve chosen, they often give street names and specific addresses.
 We can learn the names of restaurants, hotels, and stagecoach lines, such as Arnold & Wheeler’s, in The Daily Ranchero.

 5. What about standard news articles?
 We can and should also use them, of course.
 However, as I mentioned earlier, “Researcher, beware.”
 Study these articles with a critical eye, watching out for bias and errors of fact and similar things.
 Always double-check these articles with other sources before using the information in our work.